-Induction treatment

-The aim is to quickly get rid of the leukaemia cells in your blood and bone marrow.
-This will allow your bone marrow to work normally again.
+Induction treatment The aim is to quickly get rid of the leukaemia cells.
+This allows your bone marrow to work normally again.
 This is called remission.

-You usually need to stay in hospital to have your first chemotherapy treatment.
-You may also need to stay for a few weeks after until your blood cells recover.
+You usually need to stay in hospital during treatment and possibly for a few weeks after until your blood cells recover.
 You will need a lot of support from nursing and medical staff.
 They will monitor you closely for side effects, such as infection.
 You may need blood or platelet transfusions because your blood cell count will be low for a few weeks.
-You may also need antibiotic and antiviral drugs to prevent or treat infection.
-This is called supportive therapy.

-You may need 1 to 2 cycles of chemotherapy.
-You usually have a combination of 2 or 3 different drugs.
-Induction chemotherapy may include the following drugs:
+You may also need antibiotics and antiviral drugs to prevent or treat infection.
+This is called supportive therapy (see pages 68 to 69).
+You may need 1 or 2 cycles of induction treatment.
+A cycle of treatment usually lasts about 10 days.
+You may be able to go home between treatments.
+You usually have a combination of 2 or 3 drugs.
+Induction chemotherapy usually includes: - cytarabine - daunorubicin.